 Be creative!
 Make up some on your own that fit with your work environment.
 If you are worried about looking ridiculous in the office, your coworkers will get used to it and hopefully they will adopt some of your challenges.
 If you get everyone in the office on board with a 2-minute challenge, you could see who can hold the longest plank, squat the most in 2 minutes, etc.

-Speaking of challenges, if your physical potential is limited because of back pain, sign up for the CaliSpine Challenge and move past pain relief!!
+If your physical potential is limited because of back pain, contact us online and move past pain relief!